Access and Finances Often Barriers to Healthy Meals

 With approximately 41 New Jersey municipalities meeting federal criteria to be classified as low-income and having little access to supermarkets,

 healthy, affordable food options, such as fresh produce, can be scarce.
-To help eliminate such barriers, a bill sponsored by Assembly Democrats Adam Taliaferro, Carol Murphy and Anthony Verrelli to establish a two-year food desert pilot program that would make nutritious food more available cleared the Assembly Appropriations Committee Monday.
+To help eliminate such barriers, a bill sponsored by Assembly Democrats Adam Taliaferro, Carol Murphy and Anthony Verrelli to establish a two-year food desert pilot program that would make nutritious food more available was signed into law today by Gov. Phil Murphy.

 “For many New Jersey residents, consuming a healthy diet is a matter of access to healthy food and the means to purchase it,” said Taliaferro (D-Gloucester, Salem and Cumberland).
 “While families may want to eat well-balanced meals, finances are often an issue.
 In many instances, nutritious food can be costly.”

-The bill (A-4704) directs the Department of Agriculture to create a two-year program that would establish year-round, weekly produce markets in three food desert communities, including one in a rural area.
-As defined by the bill, a food desert community is a municipality or area of the state where residents have limited access to supermarkets, grocery stores, and farmers markets.
+The new law (A-4704) directs the Department of Agriculture to create a two-year program that would establish year-round, weekly produce markets in three food desert communities, including one in a rural area.
+As defined by the law, a food desert community is a municipality or area of the state where residents have limited access to supermarkets, grocery stores, and farmers markets.

 “The markets will allow residents to purchase fresh, healthy produce at a reasonable cost,” said Murphy (D-Burlington).
 “When people are able to get fresh fruit and vegetables right in their community, they are more likely to purchase them.”

 Food at the market would be supplied by one or more partnering providers approved by the Department of Agriculture.
 These providers would be required to: